particle-iot/docs/src/content/datasheets/core-datasheet.md

 ![CC3000](/assets/images/core-cc3000.jpg)

-Core v1.0 uses TI's CC3000 module for the WiFi communications.
+Core v1.0 uses TI's CC3000 module for the Wi-Fi communications.

 Some of the key features of the CC3000 module are as follows: